 - In a small bowl, blend 1 cup powdered sugar with 8 oz of cream cheese until completely smooth.

-- In a medium size bowl, whip 1 pint of whipping cream and 1 cup powdered sugar together on high until stiff peaks form.
+- In a medium size bowl, whip 1 pint of whipping cream and 1 cup powdered sugar and vanilla together on high until stiff peaks form.
+Fold this into the cream cheese mixture.

 Fruit Topping: